Free Things to Do in Montreal

 Must-see spots that don't cost a penny.

-Jean-Talon Market Free
+Jean-Talon Market people-watching terrace Free

-Lachine Canal National Historic Site Free
+Lachine Canal pathway Free

 Free Cultural Experiences